 The L2_SM_AP baseline and option algorithms will generate data based on the input of L2_SM_P (water bodies corrected brightness temperature fields) and the L2_SM_A (radar backscatter cross-section) products.
 Masks and flags contained in the foundation products will be propagated in the L2_SM_AP.
-The masks include latency, bad or missing data, inland water, coasts, vegetation and terrain flags, frozen ground flag, etc. In order to maintain consistency and streamline production, any additional masks that may be required for the L2_SM_AP product will be requested to be included in the parent SMAP data product.
+The masks include bad or missing data, inland water, coasts, vegetation and terrain flags, frozen ground flag, etc. In order to maintain consistency and streamline production, any additional masks that may be required for the L2_SM_AP product will be requested to be included in the parent SMAP data product.

-5.9 Compositing L2_SM_AP to L3_SM_A/P
+5.9 Compositing L2_SM_AP to L3_SM_AP

-On a daily basis there will be ~14.5 files of L2_SM_AP product that corresponds to descending pass (half orbit granule/swath) of SMAP.
-L3_SM_A/P is a daily global composite of these 14.5 L2_SM_AP product files.
+On a daily basis there will be \sim 14.5 files of L2_SM_AP product that corresponds to descending pass (half orbit granule/swath) of SMAP.
+L3_SM_AP is a daily global composite of these 14.5 L2_SM_AP product files.
 Global compositing of L2_SM_AP files have two aspects; 1) with no overlap of swaths, and 2) with overlap of swaths.

 With no overlap of swaths: Latitudes between 60°N and 60°S will have this characteristic.
-The compositing process is just mapping the L2_SM_AP file values to the global 9 km Earth fixed grid based on the lat-lon or grid-id information.
+The compositing process is just mapping the L2_SM_AP file values to the global 9 km Earth fixed grid based on the latitude-longitude or grid-id information.
 It is also obvious that in such situation there will be only one value per cell.

 With overlap of swaths: This situation will arise in polar latitudes from 60°N to 90°N and 60°S to 90°S. For each L2_SM_AP product file the compositing process is mapping the values to the global 9 km Earth fixed grid based on the lat-lon or grid-id.
 In this scenario, in a particular 9 km grid cell there are possibilities of having more than one value.
 The selection of final soil moisture value from this array is TBD.
 Various options like average value, first value, last value, and the value closest to 6:00 AM local time are being explored.
-Future updates of this ATBD will mention the final selection procedure and its rationale.
-However, based on the preliminary consideration, the value closest to 6:00 AM local time is used currently to produce L3_SM_AP product file.
+However, based on the preliminary consideration, the value closest to 6:00 AM local time is used currently to produce L3 SM_AP product file.